Five Questions about Checking for Colon Cancer

 If you are doing a fecal test at home, be sure to complete the test and return it to your clinic or lab.

-If you are having sigmoidoscopy or colonoscopy, follow your clinic's instructions for preparation.
+If you are having a sigmoidoscopy or colonoscopy, follow your clinic's instructions for preparation.
 And be sure to keep your appointment.

 Exercise.
 Increase your physical activity.
 Try to be moderately active for 150 minutes or more each week.

 Manage your Weight.
 Being overweight can increase your risk of colorectal cancer.
-Visit the MOVE! for information about the VA's Weight Management Program for Veterans.
+Visit the MOVE! page for information about the VA's Weight Management Program for Veterans.